AshampooSystems/boden/docs/docs/getting-started/faq.md

 ## How does licensing work?

-Boden is an open-source project currently licensed under the GNU General Public License.
-You can choose which version of the GPL you like better (2 or 3).
-Copy the respective Boden license file into your derivative project's repo and you're all set.
+Boden is an open-source project licensed under the (Lesser) GNU General Public License.
+You may license Boden either under the GPL (version 2 or 3) or LGPL (version 2.1 or 3).
+Please refer to our [Licensing](../legal/licensing/index.md) section for details.

-In the future, we will most likely offer an LGPL licensing option as an alternative for those who find the GPL too restrictive.

-Finally, there will be a commercial licensing option for everyone who cannot or does not want to comply with the GPL.
+If you cannot or do not want to comply with the (L)GPL terms, please [contact us](mailto:boden-team@ashampoo-systems.com) to learn more about our commercial/proprietary licensing options.

 ## Where can I get support?